|The extreme heat creates a cloudy appearance in the desert, fog, blowing sand, clouds, and/or smog in the valley.|

-Visiting my sister Susan (four years my senior) was one of our two reasons for coming to Las Vegas during this period of time in the US, with spending time with son Richard as the other.
-We have a few friends and a nephew of Tom’s we’ll also see while here as well.
+Visiting my sister Susan (four years my senior) was one of our two reasons for coming to Las Vegas during this time in the US, spending time with my son Richard as the other.
+We have a few friends and a nephew of Tom’s we’ll also see while here.

 My dear sister has been lying in bed, unable to walk for the past 12 years, suffering from the same spinal condition I have for which I have no pain after changing my diet in August 2011, almost six years ago.

 Once I became pain-free (after three months on the “diet”), and Tom faced retirement, we decided to travel the world “while we can.”
 At any given time, I could awaken one morning and be faced with the return of the excruciating pain affecting what felt like every nerve in my body.

 |We hope to dine at this restaurant when they have several options that work well for my way of eating, based on their menu found online.|

 That is the reason I so diligently follow this low inflammation diet excluding all sugar, fruit, grains, and starches, limiting my daily carb allotment to 15 grams, fat to 100 grams, and protein to around 65 grams.